Frequently Asked Questions

 How are the games officiated?

 First off, realize that the game of water polo is probably the most difficult game on the planet to referee because it is a contact sport in which nearly all the contact takes place below the surface of the water.
 That said, we do our best to create a safe, controlled game.
-We are slowly moving to having a qualified pool of certified USA Water Polo referees.
-However due to our schedule sometimes we have coaches or former players referee some of the games with younger players.
+We are moving to having a qualified pool of certified USA Water Polo referees.
+However due to our schedule sometimes we have coaches or former players referee some of the games with older players.